24 blog posts. 5 weeks of travel. A road trip of a lifetime.

 No Hindu pilgrimage is believed to be complete without a stop at Pushkar, Rajasthan’s rose garden.
 A polestar for the seeker within since ancient times, it is apt that the little town’s rose essences have been exported far and wide through the centuries.

 Not that Pushkar’s spirituality washes over one like a massive tumultuous wave, creating an instant transformation.
 Nope.
 Nothing like that at all.
 It is instead subtle and gentle, with a consistent, tangible peace hanging around the 52 ghats and 500 or so temples which line its very soul—Pushkar Sarovar, Sarovar meaning ‘Lake’.

 Yet, this devout peaceful haven, a mere two-and-a-half-hour drive from Jaipur, is inexorably tied to an eclectic mix of myths and traditions which range from a first wife’s wrath to being the seat of the Hindu god of creation.
 Continue reading →

 My mother passed away on 19 July this year from old age.
 She was 84.
-It is now almost three months since she’s been gone, yet the pain is still raw.
+It is now almost four months since she’s been gone, yet the pain is still raw.
 She went too fast.
 I knew she was going to go to the other side one day.
 One day.
 Just that one day was some distant occurrence which I naively believed was not going to happen in my lifetime.
 We all believe our parents will live forever.